1) Hello MSD. As always, I have to ask you to introduce yourself (job, age, passion..).

 8) When did you leave Adrenalin UK & Serenade?

-9) Your code was used into various menus, too (TCC, Golden Dawn, Pure Energy, DTB, Neon Lights and many more I can't remember).
+9) Your code was used in various menus, too (TCC, Golden Dawn, Pure Energy, DTB, Neon Lights and many more I can't remember).
 Sometimes people credited you, and sometimes they forgot to mention their source.
-What's your opinion about that?
+What's your opinion on that?

-10) What are your favorite games on Atari ST?
+10) What are your favorite games on the Atari ST?